dbt-labs/dbt-demo-data/README.md

 If you're a dbt Labs employee, you can skip this step -- the source data is already loaded into the Snowflake sandbox account.

-Run the [snowflake.sql](scripts/snowflake.sql) script through the Snowflake UI or locally via `snowsql`.
-This will create the ecommerce datacase and source tables from parquet files in S3.
+Otherwise, run the [snowflake.sql](scripts/snowflake.sql) script through the Snowflake UI or locally via `snowsql`.
+This will create the ecommerce database and source tables from parquet files in S3.
 Modify the script as needed.

 ### Run or build